mister-ben/videojs-mobile-ui/README.md

 - Rotate to landscape to enter Fullscreen
 - Lock to fullscreen on rotate
-- Always lock fullscreen to landscape (works even when device rotation is disabled/non-functional)
+- Always lock to landscape when entering fullscreen (works even when device rotation is disabled/non-functional)

 ## Table of Contents